bameyrick/utils/README.md

 #### isNaNStrict

-Detects whether a given value is a `NaN` instance
+Determines whether a given value is a `NaN` instance

 Method arguments: